Current Projects

 Preludes to Wordsworth

-Preludes to Wordsworth is cycle of settings of
+Preludes to Wordsworth is cycle of settings

-poems by William Wordsworth.
-They were written
+of poems by William Wordsworth.
+They were

-as contributions to the web-based project
+written as contributions to the project

 'Wordsworth 250 - For the Love of Nature'.

-'Wordsworth 250' is the brainchild of his
+'Wordsworth 250' is the brainchild of

-living relatives.
-It consists of readings and
+his living relatives.
+It consists of

-celebration of the 250th Anniversary of his
+poetry in celebration of the 250th

-I'm delighted to have my work included on the
+I'm delighted to have my work included

-site alongside readings by the Wordsworth family
+on the site alongside readings by the

-Wilson, William H Macy, Tom Conti, Mary
+Macy, Tom Conti, Mary McCormack, and Stephen

 The songs